omaralsanea/Rateify-client/README.md

 - Fix the registration bug.

 # Key Takeaways
-Building 'Rateify' was a great way to build my knowledge of new technologies and was also a great experience of working in a group as both Calum and JT were fatastic to work with.
+Building 'Rateify' was a great way to build my knowledge of new technologies and was also a great experience of working in a group as both Calum and JT were fantastic to work with.